 Changing the zoom level with the mouse

 If you use a mouse with a scroll wheel, you can use it to quickly change the zoom level at which a worksheet is displayed.
-Press the Ctrl button on your keyboard, keep it depressed and move the scroll wheel on your mouse up or down.
+Press the Ctrl key on your keyboard, keep it depressed and move the scroll wheel on your mouse up or down.

 Multiple currencies in a worksheet